OpenCloning/OpenCloning-submission/docs/index.md

 * `plasmid_name`: The name of the plasmid in AddGene.
 * `addgene_id`: The AddGene ID of the plasmid (it's in the url of the addgene page, for instance 65109 for [pYTK002](https://www.addgene.org/65109/)).
 * `category`: The category of the plasmid.
-This is the `id` of the category in the `Category` sheet.
+This matches an `id` from the `Category` sheet.
 * `description`: A description of what the plasmid contains.
 * Other categories: You can add more columns to this table to include more information about the plasmids.
+They will be displayed in the info table, like `well` in the example below.

 This is how these columns map to what you see in the cloning template (select a sequence from the dropdown in the website to see this).
-Note how the value in dropdown is composed of the `description` and the `plasmid_name`:
+Note how the options of the dropdown are composed of the `description` and the `plasmid_name`:

 <img src="images/sequence_fields.png" alt="loaded template" height="200">

 ### Assembly 🧩

-Each row in this table represents a possible type of assembly that can be performed with the kit.
-Each row will be turned into a cloning template.
-Below we see the row corresponding row of the `N-term tag plasmid` assembly that we loaded in the example:
+Each row in this table represents a possible type of assembly that can be performed with the kit and will be turned into a cloning template.
+Below we see the row corresponding to the `N-term tag plasmid` assembly that we loaded in the example:

 | fragment_order            | title              | description                      |
 | ------------------------- | ------------------ | -------------------------------- |